nui-ai/mediapipe/BUILDING.md

    + Sometimes manually trashing the built executable is also necessary (at least, encountered consistently, when fiddling to make VLOG work under ABSL to no avail in our new module same as it does for mediapipe's original modules; don't try again).
    + This does not clear the wheel installed binary of mediapipe which `pip install .` installs into the active python environment! only `pip uninstall mediapipe` does that!
    + This does not uninstall the mediapipe python package (only a `pip uninstall mediapipe` does;  `pip uninstall` caused the known issue described below, but after recent changes no longer does).

+8. build and run our mediapipe pipeline from rust using the repo included JetBrains (cargo based) run configuration.

 # ⚠️ Obsolete: Build Known Issue ⚠️
 Sometimes you get this error from python, or a similar one from C++ mains: